shawn-dsilva/mern-login-signup-component/README.md

 ## MERN Login Signup Component

+⚠ **Update 3rd April 2021** : React and NodeJS packaged updated/fixed using `npm audit`, Packages updated may have breaking changes, If running the code in this repo causes any issues, send me an e-mail ⚠

 Minimalistic, ready-to-use component for Sessions based Login and Sign-Up using Reactjs, Redux, Bootstrap Node.js + Express and MongoDB, can be used as a starting point for another project that needs authentication.

 ## Features